Inputting Japanese text in Linux and some BSDs

 apt-get install ttf-kochi-gothic.

-Now you should be able to run fcitx-configtool.
+Now you should be able to run fcitx5-configtool.
 It opens up a dialog box (like Fedora, and also basically what you see when you click the config menu in Ubuntu or Mint).
 Click the plus sign at lower left to add a language.
 Uncheck the box to only show current language and type mozc in the search box.
 It should appear in the upper dialog box.
-When it does, click Ok, and you're returned to the main dialog window.
-Close it.
-I haven't noticed a close menu, I just close it with alt+F4 in openbox--use your window manager to close the dialog window.
-Now, if you hit ctl+space in any application that accepts Japanese input, you should see a little box saying mozc.
+When it does, highlight it, click the arrow to move it into the left column and you're returned to the main dialog window.
+Click apply and then close.
+Now, if you hit ctl+space in any application that accepts Japanese input, you should see a little box saying hiragana, or maybe only showing hiragana characters, or perhaps mozc.

 TOC